The HST-Hyperion Survey: Environmental Imprints on the Stellar-Mass Function at z~2.5: Data

 There have been a number of spectroscopic surveys which have added to the wealth of data in the COSMOS field.
 The zCOSMOS survey \citep{Lilly+07} was conducted using the Visible Multi Object Spectrograph (VIMOS) on the Very Large Telescope (VLT), culminating in 600 hours of observations.
-It consists of two components: zCOSMOS-bright, a magnitude-limited sample spanning $0.1 < z < 1.2$, and zCOSMOS-deep, a sample of $\sim 10,000$ color-selected galaxies in the redshift range $1.4 < z < 3.0$ within the central $\rm 1\,\deg^2$ of the COSMOS field.
-Also taken on VIMOS was the VIMOS Ultra Deep Survey \citep[VUDS;][]{LeFevre+15}, which includes spectroscopy of $\sim 10,000$ galaxies ($\sim 5000$ in the COSMOS field) with $i < 25$, spanning a redshift range of $2 < z < 6$.
+It consisted of two components: zCOSMOS-bright, a magnitude-limited sample spanning $0.1 < z < 1.2$, and zCOSMOS-deep, a sample of $\sim 10,000$ color-selected galaxies in the redshift range $1.4 < z < 3.0$ within the central $\rm 1\,\deg^2$ of the COSMOS field.
+Also taken on VIMOS was the VIMOS Ultra Deep Survey \citep[VUDS;][]{LeFevre+15}, which included spectroscopy of $\sim 10,000$ galaxies ($\sim 5000$ in the COSMOS field) with $i < 25$, spanning a redshift range of $2 < z < 6$.
 Additionally, the DEIMOS 10k survey \citep{Hasinger+18} using the Deep Imaging Multi-Object Spectrograph (DEIMOS) \citep{Faber+03} on the Keck II telescope took spectra of over $10,000$ objects with $i < 23$ in the redshift range of $0<z<6$, though the redshift distribution was heavily weighted to lower redshifts (see top panel of Figure \ref{Fig:Spec_Dist}).

-To ensure the reliability of redshift measurements across these surveys, a standardized system of quality flags is used. zCOSMOS and VUDS follow a similar system for assigning quality flags to the spectroscopic redshifts, based on Section 6.5 of \citet{LeFevre+05}.
+To ensure the reliability of redshift measurements across these surveys, a standardized system of quality flags was used. zCOSMOS and VUDS followed a similar system for assigning quality flags to the spectroscopic redshifts, based on Section 6.5 of \citet{LeFevre+05}.
 The redshift quality flags from the DEIMOS 10k survey were subsequently conformed to fit the same system \citep{Lemaux+22}.
-Briefly, objects are assigned a flag from 0, 1, 2, 3, 4, or 9 to indicate the confidence of the redshift measurement.
+Briefly, objects were assigned a flag from 0, 1, 2, 3, 4, or 9 to indicate the confidence of the redshift measurement.
 A complete discussion of the flag assignment and redshift reliability assessment is presented in Appendix A of \citet{Lemaux+22}, but the redshift qualities can be summarized as follows:

-\begin{description}[style=nextline, leftmargin=10pt] \item[\textbf{Flags 3/4:} High‐confidence ($\sim 99.3\%$ reliable).] \item[\textbf{Flags 2/9:} Moderate‐confidence ($\sim 70\%$ reliable).] \item[\textbf{Flag 1:} Tentative (not used in this analysis).] \end{description}
+\begin{description}[style=nextline, leftmargin=10pt] \item[\textbf{Flags 3/4:} High confidence ($\sim 99.3\%$ reliable).] \item[\textbf{Flags 2/9:} Moderate confidence ($\sim 70\%$ reliable).] \item[\textbf{Flag 1:} Tentative (not used in this analysis).] \end{description}